kubedb/website/content/docs/platform/v2026.7.10/api/cluster-management-v1/lifecycle.md

 ### GET /clusters/{owner}/{cluster}/is-server

-Check whether this cluster is the ACE server (hub) cluster.
+Check whether this cluster is the KubeDB Platform hub cluster.

 - **Auth:** token.
 - **Response:** `200` with `{"server": "yes"|"no"}`.